SimonDaraf/L3-1DV610-APP/reflection.md

 }
 ```

 Lets first look at indentation.
 This method has a total of four levels of indentation.
-Although this is a necessity, the only reason this looks unbearabe is due to the inline class definition.
+This is a result of the inline class definition, which sadly is a necessity due to how custom html elements are defined.
 Remove this and suddenly we have a normal class with one extra level of indentation at most (*for* and *if*).

 Secondly we have the amount of arguments.
 This method has a total of four arguments.
 And no matter how we move things around, we need all four somehow.
 So we can either have four arguments or complicate the class lifecycle with a setup phase.
 Which in my opinion makes things more complicated rather than a couple of arguments.